choco9966/NIKL-KLUE/README.md

 If you have a gpu, run it on a gpu-inference branch
 1. make docker image

-  `docker build -t inference-docker -f Dockerfile .`
+  `docker build -t inference-docker -f Dockerfile`

 2. run docker container